metadelta/metadelta/README.md

 ______________________________________________
 Copyright (c) 2016-2017 Gerald Nash.
 Built using Algebrite and Mathsteps
 Licensed under the MIT license.

+Like metadelta?
+[Donate Bitcoin](https://coinbase.com/aunyks) to support development!